- Judicious placement is essential to student success in any course. Prerequisites are provided to help students select the right level of course.

 - Course Recovery: If the student took the prerequisite course from TPS with a Final Score below 70%, the student will not be allowed to matriculate to the next-level course(s) in the sequence.
 In this case, the student must re-take the unsuccessful course from TPS to be considered for further advancement in that subject within TPS.

 - Placement testing is waived if the student has completed or is successfully completing a prior TPS course listed in the Prerequisites.
 Placement testing may not be waived based on grades from courses and programs outside TPS.

 - The student must be enrolled in the TPS course to submit a placement test for that course.
-Placement documents for a course should be submitted promptly and not later than one week after enrolling in that course, or the course may be dropped with extra fees incurred.
+Placement documents for a course should be submitted promptly (on the same day) after enrolling in that course, or the course may be dropped with extra fees incurred.
 Placement documents are submitted from the Family Account in the Enrolled Courses view.
 Extensions will not be granted for placement testing, and students should not enroll until they are ready to submit placement documents upon enrolling.

 - Placement tests are posted in the Course Catalog to help students plan their own placement, not for study purposes.
 Placement tests are intended to be taken in one sitting with no prior study, books, notes or outside help, or the results will be invalid and the student may be inappropriately placed in a course where he will struggle or fail.

 - Placement tests taken before the end of the prior school year are evaluated by considering expected progress to date, so a student does not need to wait to finish the prior course before taking a placement test in the spring.

 - After the teacher reviews the placement materials, families are notified of placement approval or disapproval by email.
 When a placement is disapproved, the teacher should include a note explaining the disapproval and recommending an alternative course.
 TPS teachers will not return placement tests or provide scores from placement tests.